learn-co-curriculum/dsc-dealing-missing-data/README.md

 #### Numerical Data

 Numerical columns will often represent missing values with a value that is nonsensical to the column in question.
-For instance, in healthcare data, missing values in a `Weight` column might using impossible values such as `0` or `9999`.
+For instance, in healthcare data, missing values in a `Weight` column may be using impossible values such as `0` or `9999`.
 These are valid to the computer, since they are real-numbered, but are obvious to anyone analyzing the data as placeholder values.

 These are the most difficult to check for, since this requires getting decently familiar with the column in question enough to notice values that are technically valid but pragmatically impossible.

-To detect these sorts of placeholder values, start by checking for outliers--they are often encoded as very large numbers, or as 0 (when 0 isnt a realistic value for the column in question).
+To detect these sorts of placeholder values, start by checking for outliers--they are often encoded as very large numbers, or as 0 (when 0 isn't a realistic value for the column in question).
 Any good placeholder value will be a value that couldn't show up in the real world.

 Another way to confirm these values is to check the `value_counts`.
 In a continuously-valued column, it is probably rare for one specific value to overwhelm all the others.
 If, for instance, you see the same numerical value showing up a statistically improbable number of times, double check that this value is real--placeholder values have the potential to show up many times, but it's much less likely for real-valued numbers.